daryoosh-falak-rafat/exercise/readme.md

 Conclusion
 - What I thought
-    - More time-consuming than I thought it would be
+    - More time-consuming than I expected it would be
     - It takes me additional time to refresh my mind about some of the early steps that are required for application development due to working on a singular monolithic application for such a long time
     - Very satisfying
     - I perhaps spent too much time trying to ensure the environment was as easy as possible to set up